sbuhl/Gttrd/README.md

 *avril 2018*

-In this tutorial I am going to run through the process of creating an elegant landing page as designed in a previous tutorial by Tomas Laurinavicius.
+In this tutorial I am going to run through the process of creating an elegant *Gratitude Log* landing page as designed in a [previous tutorial by Tomas Laurinavicius](https://webdesign.tutsplus.com/tutorials/design-an-elegant-gratitude-log-landing-page-with-photoshop--cms-22787).

-To build this landing page, we will use a few tools.
-I would like to learn a new framework : [Bulma](https://bulma.io).
-I've never used it before.
+To build this landing page, we will use a few tools and medias :

 * [Bulma](https://bulma.io)
 * [Normalize.css](http://necolas.github.io/normalize.css/)